moseskuriia/TanzanianWaterWells/README.md

 ## Overview

 WaterAid is an international NGO focused exclusively on ensuring equitable access to safe water, sanitation and hygiene education (WASH) for the world’s poorest communities.
 Tanzania, as a developing country, struggles with providing clean water to its population of over 57,000,000.
 There are many water points already established in the country, but some are in need of repair while others have failed altogether.
-To help them achieve their goal of improving access to water supplies, I have been tasked with exploring data from 59,400 wells that were previously recorded to locate wells needing repair and find patterns in non-functional wells to influence how new wells are built.
+To help them achieve their goal of improving access to water supplies, I have been tasked with exploring data from 59,400 wells that were previously recorded to locate wells needing repair and find patterns in non-functional wells to influence how new wells are built and how the existing wells are repaired.

 ## Business Problem